Eva Green: 2006–2013

 She was considered for the role eventually played by Cécile de France in Un Secret (2007).
 Additionally, she was initially approached for the female lead in Lars von Trier's controversial film Antichrist (2009).
 According to Trier, Green was positive about appearing in the film, but her agents refused to allow her.
 The unsuccessful casting attempt took two months of the film's pre-production process.
 Anglo-French actress Charlotte Gainsbourg was subsequently cast in the role.
 Green later said that she got along well with Trier, "but then we started talking about nudity and sex and so on.
 It got a bit too far ...
 It was my dream to work with him, but it's a shame it was on that film that it nearly happened.
 I'm sure I would have been trashed doing that film".

 In 2011, Green signed with United Talent Agency in the US, remaining represented by Tavistock Wood in the UK.
 Green then starred in the first season of Starz's series, Camelot, as the sorceress Morgan le Fay.
 Green stated, "This is such an iconic story and you have 10 episodes to explore a character.
 It's not a girlfriend role that you could have in a movie.
 It's a real ballsy character.
 She has some guts."
-In 2012, Green played a vengeful witch Angelique Bouchard whose curse turns Johnny Depp's character into a vampire in Tim Burton's Dark Shadows.